MitaliShah/MitaliShah/README.md

-### Hi there 👋

-Hi there!
-I'm Mitali, a passionate web developer with a love for coding and problem-solving.
+### Hi there 👋 I'm Mitali, a passionate web developer with a love for coding and problem-solving.

 Best way to get in touch with me: [LinkedIn](https://www.linkedin.com/in/mitali-shaleen-shah/)